echohive42/Dynamic-Language-Learning-Assistant-from-.txt-file-/README.md

 # Real-Time Language Translator

 This is a real-time language translation tool that automatically translates text as you type and provides audio pronunciation.
+Just run the python file and start writing in write_here.txt. that is it! more info below

 ## ✨ Features